 The Kelly Adirondack Center at Union College is located on St. David’s Lane in Niskayuna, N.Y., a short 10-minute drive from campus.
 It is surrounded by the 111-acre H. G. Reist Wildlife Sanctuary, which is stewarded by the Hudson-Mohawk Bird Club.
-The complex includes a 2,400-square-foot Dutch replica home built by conservationist Paul Schaefer in 1934 and a 3,900-square-foot addition completed in 2005.
+The complex includes a 2,400-square-foot Dutch replica home built by conservationist Paul Schaefer in 1935 and a 3,900-square-foot addition completed in 2005.
 Energy for the facility is supported by geothermal wells.
 The property also includes award-winning perennial gardens and a bluestone amphitheater that can be used for public lectures and musical events.
 It provides Union with a remarkable opportunity for hosting meetings, teaching classes and holding departmental retreats.

 The facility and the library provide opportunities for Union to establish collaborative partnerships with other colleges and universities working on the Adirondacks, with museums related to the social and natural histories of the Adirondacks and with organizations dedicated to their conservation and preservation.
-As such, the Adirondack Research Center represents a new chapter in Union College’s own distinguished educational history and in the long relationship between Union and the Adirondacks.
+As such, the Kelly Adirondack Center represents a new chapter in Union College’s own distinguished educational history and in the long relationship between Union and the Adirondacks.